sysdiglabs/TechAssessments/SPSACloudISVTechAssessment.md

 **If you don’t have time to complete all the steps, it’s sufficient to describe how you would implement them and address the various challenges.**

-**Note:** It’s OK to use Google or AI tools during this assessment.
-Just be honest with yourself and communicate if you need more time.
+**Note:** It is OK to Google or AI during the process, but keep in mind that many details may be overlooked if you don’t take some time to check the workflows manually.

 ### Prerequisites